 Reading codes on flexible packaging is extremely challenging for conventional optical character recognition (OCR) technology.
 The characters can easily be printed skewed.
 Even when printed properly, shifts in the material can lead to variations in lighting, and distortion of the characters when being read.
 This is particularly true as packaging becomes more customized, and new printing techniques allow for more of the surface to be covered by product design.
 Conventional OCR software must be reprogrammed for each new package design.

-Cognex Deep Learning reads printed codes on challenging flexible substrates, even with confusing printed backgrounds.
-The Deep Learning OCR tool comes with a pretrained font library, making it easy to set and deploy.
+The AI–based OCR tool reads printed codes on challenging flexible substrates, even with confusing printed backgrounds.
+The OCR tool comes with a pretrained font library, making it easy to set and deploy.
 The OCR tool trains on a small set of images of skewed, angled, unevenly lit, and deformed text and then finds and reads such text on flexible packaging, no matter how it is shaped or creased.